ch4mpy/spring-addons/samples/tutorials/README.md

 **You should carefully read the [OAuth2 essentials](#oauth_essentials) section before rushing to a specific tutorial**.
 This will save you a lot of time.

-Once you have determined if the application to configure is based on WebMVC or WebFlux, if it's a client or resource-server, and [setup at least an OIDC Provider](#prerequisites), then refer the [Tutorials scenarios](#scenarios) and pick one matching your needs.
+Once you have determined if the application to configure is an OAuth2 client or an OAuth2 resource server, and [setup at least one OIDC Provider](#prerequisites), then refer the [Tutorials scenarios](#scenarios) and pick one matching your needs.

 Jump to:
 - [1.
 OAuth2 essentials](#oauth_essentials)